BossLu93/AI-Voice-Assistant-Pro/README.md

 python main.py
 ```

 You are ready to go!
-AI
+AI Voice Assistant Pro should be operational now.

+## Code Structure

+    ├── AI-Voice-Assistant-Pro